robsmi-msfte/AVDBlueprint/README.md

 1) [Azure Blueprints] (<https://docs.microsoft.com/en-us/azure/governance/blueprints/overview>)
 2) [Windows Virtual Desktop] (<https://docs.microsoft.com/en-us/azure/virtual-desktop/>)

-### Tip: Create a Resource Group for your Blueprint resources
-During the Blueprint deployment process, you will be creating some resources that you may want to retain after the blueprint has been deployed.
-Depending on various factors, you may create a managed identity, a storage blob, etc. To that end, you could create a resource group, and in that resource group you only create items that are related to your Blueprint work.
-Another reason for this is that you can build and deconstruct a Blueprint, over and over, yet retain some of the core objects necessary, which will save time and effort.

-    Example: WVDBlueprint-RG

-### Tip: Development and/or Production environments can be used to work with the Blueprint code
-Development environments are well suited to streamlining workflows such as [“import”](https://docs.microsoft.com/en-us/azure/governance/blueprints/how-to/import-export-ps) and [“assign”](https://docs.microsoft.com/en-us/azure/governance/blueprints/how-to/manage-assignments-ps) the Blueprints.
-PowerShell or CloudShell can be utilized for various tasks.
-If using PowerShell, you may need to import the [Az.Blueprint module](https://docs.microsoft.com/en-us/azure/governance/blueprints/how-to/manage-assignments-ps#add-the-azblueprint-module) for PowerShell.
 ## Prerequisites
 1. **An [Azure Global Administrator](https://docs.microsoft.com/en-us/azure/active-directory/roles/permissions-reference) account**
 An Azure Global administrator account is required to successfully assign (deploy) the Azure WVD Blueprints.